 Livingston has two fantastic breweries.
-Neptune’s Brewery has great beers and a low key atmosphere.
-If you are looking for more than just beer, head to Neptune's Taphouse for food, beer and sushi.
+Neptune’s Brewery has great beers and a low-key atmosphere.
+If you are looking for more than just beer, head to Neptune's Taphouse for food, beer, and sushi.
 Yep, you read that right, sushi.
 Whether you feel like some sashimi or a hamburger they’ve got you covered!
 Bonus-the rooftop deck gives you dinner with a view!
-Another favorite brewery in Livingston is Katabatic Brewing Company is the newer of the two breweries and is right in downtown Livingston.
-They have live music a couple nights a week, Sunday Fundays and beers for a cause on Tuesdays.
+Another favorite brewery in Livingston is Katabatic Brewing Company is right in downtown Livingston.
+They have live music a couple of nights a week, great beer and food,

 Photo courtesy of Katabatic Brewing Company

 Photo courtesy of Livingston Roundup

 The space in this historic Livingston building is so cool.
 They’ve preserved much of the original building while updating the space making it a perfect music venue.
 It’s right on Main Street and they have a full bar.
-Click here to see their summer lineup.
+Click here to see their current lineup.

 Photo courtesy of The Attic